banteg/itf/readme.md

 `-c or --chapters` save chapters file, note that you'll need to add song names manually and then mux it (see below).

+`-j or --threads` downloading using multiple threads (1–1000, default: 20)

 ### Examples
 To download AC3 audio stream for Ellie Goulding, type
 ```